 But even getting the capital to continue exploration and finding something is not enough to find you a buyer for even an otherwise lucrative deposit.

+Luck really matters.
 If you are looking for diamonds and happen to find a giant iron ore deposit in the Caprivi Strip or a zinc deposit on the Namibian border hundreds of kilometres from the nearest rail head then your chance of finding a buyer is slim, and you end up holding the concession for too long and the Botswana government will eventually tell you to use it or lose it.

 Pangolin has been very successful in mining the Toronto Stock Exchange and its shares have doubled in value in the past six months, closing on November 1 at Canadian $0.42, up from its initial offer of C$0.08 a share early in the year.

 Its share price is down from a peak of C$0.52 after it announced the kimberlite discoveries.
+This will make it much easier for Pangolin to raise the necessary capital to continue exploring.

 Botswana has had the good fortune to be blessed with two of the richest diamond mines ever found.